Phonics Apps for Kids: Best Tools to Build Strong Reading Skills

-There are great free phonics apps like Khan Academy, Teach Your Monster to Read, and Starfall Learn to Read.
+- Best free phonics apps: Khan Academy Kids, Teach Your Monster to Read, and Starfall Learn to Read.

 Exploring alternatives?